Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 4. National Action Bond (NAB)

 Applicants invest in a bond registered under their name for a five-year period.
-The principal is returned at the end of the term; however, no interest is paid on these bonds.
+The investment is returned at the end of the term; however, no interest is paid on these bonds.

-Saint Lucian citizenship provides visa-free or visa-on-arrival access to over 140 countries and territories, which includes major business and tourist hubs across Europe, Asia, the Americas, and beyond.
+Saint Lucian citizenship provides visa-free access to over 150 countries and territories, which includes major business and tourist hubs across Europe, Asia, the Americas, and beyond.

-The Antigua & Barbuda Citizenship by Investment (CBI) program is considered one of the newer Caribbean options.
+The Antigua and Barbuda Citizenship by Investment (CBI) program is one of the newer Caribbean options.
 To qualify, applicants must be at least 18 years old, in good health, and have no criminal record.

-There are three primary routes to qualify for Antigua & Barbuda’s CBI program:
+There are three primary routes to qualify for Antigua and Barbuda’s CBI program:

 1. Contribution to National Development Fund (NDF)